RolandKoenig/SeeingSharp/README.md

 ![alt tag](Misc/WikiImages/SeeingSharp_Samples.png)

 ### Common information
-SeeingSharp is library including a DirectX based graphics engine which I'am using for most of my hobby projects.
+SeeingSharp is a library including a DirectX based graphics engine which I'am using for most of my hobby projects.
 The base library is separated into the following projects:
  - SeeingSharp
  - SeeingSharp.Multimedia
  - SeeingSharp.BuildTasks

-All libraries are optimized to work on most current Windows platforms containing Windows tablets, desktop and server systems, XBox One and Windows Phone (10.
-8 or 8.1 is not supported anymore).
+All libraries are optimized to work on most current Windows platforms containing Windows tablets, desktop and server systems, XBox One and Windows Phone 10 (8 or 8.1 is not supported anymore).
 The libraries are separated in
  - a "DESKTOP" version optimized for Windows.Forms and WPF.
  - a "UNIVERSAL" version optimized for Windows Store (UWP) (for tablet, phone and XBox One)